jyotirmani/kanban_service/Readme.md

 Swagger2
 Swagger-UI

 Run
 git clone https://github.com/ctinute/my-kanban-rest-service.git
 cd Kanban_serve
 mvnw spring-boot:run or ./mvnw spring-boot:run

-or Run using any tools like STS, eclipse
+or Run using any tools like STS, eclipse using maven install, build and Run the Application class.

 APIs